 - You have previously undergone arthroscopic surgery to repair the damaged meniscus, but your pain has not decreased.

 - You have been diagnosed with mild to moderate OA, but your symptoms are not improving with either cortisone or hyaluronic acid injections.

 - You have been diagnosed with osteonecrosis in the knee region.

 Solving Bone Marrow Lesions & Osteoarthritis Pain

 If surgery is required and you are a MOSH patient, we will likely pursue a new biological approach to treatment known as intraosseous bioplasty (IOBP).
 This treatment is less invasive than a knee replacement.
-Blood from your bone marrow, which contains stem cells, is obtained during the surgery and concentrated for injection and mixed with the bone matrix.
+Blood from your bone marrow, which contains stem cells, is obtained during surgery, concentrated for injection, and mixed with the bone matrix.
 This material is then injected into the subchondral bone to stimulate the healing of the bone marrow lesions.

 After surgery, expect three to four weeks of partial weight-bearing and light strengthening exercises.
 Next, patients will participate in physical therapy to rebuild strength and prepare to return to normal activities.
 IOBP shows excellent pain relief, improvement in activities, and better day-to-day function.